grafana/plugin-tools/docusaurus/docs/how-to-guides/ui-extensions/register-an-extension.md

 ### Best practices for adding links

-- **Define a `path`** - it is always good if your action can also be opened in a new tab using a link.
 - **Use the `configure()` function** - if your link's path has variables in it that are coming from the context, make sure to use the `configure()` function for updating the path.

 ### Register a link